-Join us for an evening of stories spoken from the heart by people in our community who love the land.
+Join us for an evening of stories told from the heart by people in our community who love the land.
 This annual event is a crowd-pleaser and will leave you with a sense of gratitude about this beautiful region you call home.

 He says that "when it comes to the great outdoors, I'm all in!"
 Whether it be hiking, hunting, fishing, snowmobiling, dirt biking, ATVing, cutting wood, making trails, or gardening, John prefers to be outside.
 He grew up on the land in Marlborough, N.H., then serving as an apprenticeship at Hamblet Electric and became a master electrician in 1981.
 He founded his own company, J A Allen & Son Electric in 2003.
 John now lives in Alstead, N.H. with his wife, Pam, on a portion of what was his great-grandfather's farm, where they built a timber-framed Colonial house that is heated with wood and is powered by solar panels.